Updated July 2025

-Starting 1 June 2022, there are new regulations that govern the operations of drones (now referred to as Small Unmanned Aircraft (SUA)) in Hong Kong.
-However, it is worth noting that there is a six-month grace period to allow drone pilots to get accustomed to the new drone laws.
+Since 1 June 2022, the regulations that govern the operations of drones (now referred to as Small Unmanned Aircraft (SUA)) in Hong Kong follow a risk-based approach according to the weight of the drone.

 Drones in Hong Kong now fall under 3 categories: